DoctorMcKay/node-tesla-data/README.md

 - close_sunroof (if equipped)

 Response is JSON with a boolean `success` parameter.
 In event of failure, there is also a string `error`.

+# Frontend UI

+There isn't one.
+You'll need to write one yourself.